 Do you have meaningful social connections so that you get pleasure from spending time with people?
 How satisfied are you with your life as a whole?
 The How’s Life? report by the Organisation for Economic Cooperation and Development (OECD) is concerned with 11 aspects of well-being including social connection and life satisfaction across 36 countries. … Continue reading How is life for you?

+By Stephen Russell-Lacy.
 Sports fans are enthralled when they happen to witness something special – a great solo run, a penetrating pass, or a brilliant shot at goal from a seemingly impossible angle.
 The player has had an inspired moment which takes your breath away.
-Brilliant insight can also take place in science, like when Archimedes jumped from … Continue reading Inspiration — How can I get inspired?
+Brilliant insight can also take place in science, like when … Continue reading Inspiration — How can I get inspired?

 Hannah Brencher age 24 years felt lonely in the big city.
 Two and a half years ago she found a way of easing her own feelings of sadness and at the same time helping other isolated people.
 She began writing letters to strangers and leaving them all over New York city to find tucked into … Continue reading The World Needs More Love Letters